-HSMP only charges investment advisory fees based on a percentage of an account's assets under management as described in Item 5.
-Fees are not calculated based on the capital appreciation of the assets in client accounts.
+HSMP does not charge performance-based fees.
+Our investment advisory fees are based on a percentage of an account's assets under management as described in Item 5.
+Fees are not calculated based on a share of capital gains on or capital appreciation of the assets in client accounts.